charles-001/dolphie/README.md

 To run Dolphie in the background using daemon mode, I recommend `systemctl` for its flexibility and management capabilities (see the [service configuration example](https://github.com/charles-001/dolphie/blob/main/dolphie.service)).
 While alternatives like `nohup` or `tmux` can be used, they are not advisable due to their limited management features.

-With Daemon mode, 10 minutes of metric data are retained for graphing, and all performance schema metric deltas are routinely reset at 10-minute intervals.
+In Daemon mode, metrics are retained for the last 10 minutes to support graphing, with performance schema metric deltas automatically reset at 10-minute intervals.
+This approach keeps data fresh and relevant, providing an accurate view of recent activity.

 **Note**: Daemon mode's replay file can consume significant disk space, particularly on busy servers.
 To minimize disk usage, adjust the `--replay-retention-hours` and `--refresh-interval` options to control data retention and collection frequency.